-- 1) Trash, debris, and sediment around insert grate and inside chamber requiring trash to be cleared - 2) Repair filter media if damaged or severely clogged.
+- 1) Trash, debris, and sediment around insert grate and inside chamber requiring trash to be cleared. - 2) Repair filter media if damaged or severely clogged. - 3) Inspection of catch basin insert after each storm greater than 0.2 inches is recommended.